-You might measure your goal of acquiring the skills to become a team leader by determining that you will have completed the necessary training courses and gained the relevant experience within 1 year.
+You might measure your goal of acquiring the skills to become a team leader by determining that you will have completed the necessary management training courses and gained the relevant experience within 1 year.

 Your goal also needs to be realistic and attainable to be successful.
 In other words, it should stretch your abilities but still remain possible.

 An achievable goal will usually answer questions such as:

 - How realistic is the goal?